manevpe/eng-org-maturity-model/README.md

 The template is available in the following formats:
  - Miro board .rtb export
  - csv
+ - json
- - text
+ - markdown

 Feel free to create and use your own format.